 During her time in Canada, she gave birth to Princess Margriet on Canadian soil.
 To ensure that Princess Margriet could be a legitimate royal, the Canadian government temporarily declared her Ottawa hospital room, a part of Dutch soil.
 They even put some dirt from Holland under the hospital bed so that Princess Margriet could be born on her native soil.

-Princess Margriet at Canadian Tulip Festival in 2022
+Princess Margriet at the Canadian Tulip Festival

 The royal family stayed here until the end of the war when they were finally liberated in 1945.
 Princess Juliana never forgot Canada’s kindness and upon her return, she sent the Canadian people a history royal gift of 100,000 tulip bulbs.
 The Royal House of the Netherlands has been sending Canada 20,000 tulip bulbs each year ever since.
 The Tulip Legacy celebrates the lasting international friendship between the two nations.